threefoldfoundation/tft-stellar/ThreeBotPackages/stellar_faucet/readme.md

 # Stellar faucet

 A faucet for receiving tokens from a specified asset and issuer.
-To be used as a Threebot package.
+To be used as a JsX Threebot package.
 See [https://github.com/threefoldtech/jumpscaleX_threebot](https://github.com/threefoldtech/jumpscaleX_threebot).

 For developing on this package, see the [Development documentation](./development.md).